WillUHD/willuhd.github.io/gpa-calc/privacy.md

 When GPA Calculator downloads the profile at startup, the server that hosts the data (GitHub proxy) may be able to see your IP address. **This is necessary for any connection to exist**, same for every other website you visit.

 We cannot control this, but we ensure we do not log anything ourselves.
+The app sandbox is physically disabled sending outgoing requests.

 ### 3. Data Retention
 Since we do not collect any data, we do not retain any data.